-- (b) The vendor has obtained the contract by fraud, collusion, conspiracy, or in conflict with any statutory or constitutional provision of the State of West Virginia; - (c) Failure to conform to contract requirements or standard commercial practices; - (d) The existence of an organizational conflict of interest is identified; or - (e) Funds are not appropriated or an appropriation is discontinued by the legislature for the acquisition. - (f) Violation of any federal, state, or local law, regulation or ordinance.
+- 5.9 Contract Cancellation: The agency may cancel a contract or purchase order obtained through the agency delegated process upon written notice to the vendor under any one of the following conditions including, but not limited to: - (a) The vendor agrees to the cancellation; - (b) The vendor has obtained the contract by fraud, collusion, conspiracy or in conflict with any statutory or constitutional provision of the state of West Virginia; - (c) Failure to conform to contract requirements or standard commercial practices; - (d) The existence of an organizational conflict of interest is identified; or - (e) Funds are not appropriated or an appropriation is discontinued by the legislature for the acquisition. - (f) Violation of any federal, state, or local law, regulation or ordinance.